 If you want a healthier brown rice option for dinner during a busy week, but need a hands-free cooking method, then this recipe is for you.
 It will show you how to cook the perfect brown rice just right every time, and all you need is a rice cooker!

-Over the years, I’ve cooked different types of white rice in various ways: in a rice cooker, in a stove over a pot, in an instant pot, in the microwave, and even in a steamer.
+Over the years, I’ve cooked different types of white rice in various ways: in a rice cooker, in a stove over a pot, brown rice in an instant pot, white rice in an instant pot, in the microwave, and even in a steamer.
 Brown rice is somewhat trickier to cook because it can take a long time to get perfectly fluffy and moist grains.

 While you can make brown rice in a pot over the stove or even a microwave, you can also use a rice cooker for an easier, hands off method—something I definitely prefer.